 3. Getting married can reduce your income tax bill

 Another perk of getting hitched is that you can share part of your tax-free personal allowance.

 Conditions permitting (there’s always conditions!), you can transfer up to 10% of your Personal Allowance to your other half.
 Ingeniously this is named the ‘Marriage Allowance’ and can save you up to £250 per year in taxes.
 You can also backdate the marriage allowance transfer for up to 3 tax years (a saving of £750!).

 4. Getting married means your pension continues after you die

 The final thing you need to know is that getting married can improve the death benefits of some types of pensions.
 Again, this isn’t sexy, and not something you should be thinking about on your wedding night, but it’s incredibly important stuff, nonetheless.

 Imagine that John has a final salary pension.
+The pension provides an annual income of £20,000.
 If he dies an unmarried man, that pension dies with him.
 Whereas if he was married, his spouse could receive an income for the rest of her life.